JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing: Background

 \textbf{Step 4: Final Estimate. } The results can be found by taking a sum of the two parts: $result = samp + agg.$ For this result estimate, confidence intervals can be calculated using standard stratified sampling formulas.

 \textbf{PASS and \sys comparison. } As we noted, \sys is an extension of PASS in the dynamic setting.
-However, there are key differences between the two systems, since PASS is an inherently static index that cannot handle dynamic updates.
 The main differences and novelties of our new system \sys comparing to PASS are the following: i) PASS finds a static partitioning that is not changing after insertions and deletions of items.
-In \sys we propose algorithms (Subsection 5.4) that automatically check if a re-partitioning is needed after the dynamic updates.
-As we show empirically in Section~\ref{sec:experiments} the re-partitioning method is very important and leads to much lower errors comparing to PASS with a fixed partition tree. ii) Even if re-partitioning is allowed in PASS, the algorithms we proposed in ~\cite{liang2021combining} do not run efficiently in the dynamic setting.
-Here we propose dynamic indexes and algorithms with theoretical guarantees that perform much faster than the algorithms in PASS.
-In Section~\ref{sec:experiments} we show that our new dynamic indexes can construct a new partitioning extremely faster than the partitioning algorithm of PASS. iii) Even if we use our new dynamic algorithms in PASS, there is no mechanism to compute the exact statistics of the nodes after a re-partitioning happening and there is no mechanism handling the updates as the re-partitioning is executed.
-In this paper we introduce a novel multi-thread approach called the \emph{catch-up} phase. \sys can improve the estimators in the nodes of \syn after a re-partitioning, while handling new dynamic updates and new queries. iv) Last but not least, we implement \sys on Apache Kafka, so it can be used by real database systems.
-On the other hand, there is no system implementation of PASS.
+In \sys we propose algorithms (Subsection 5.4) that automatically check if a re-partitioning is needed after the dynamic updates. ii) Even if re-partitioning is allowed in PASS, the algorithms we proposed in ~\cite{liang2021combining} do not run efficiently in the dynamic setting.
+Here we propose dynamic indexes and algorithms with theoretical guarantees that perform much faster than the algorithms in PASS. iii) Even if we use our new dynamic algorithms in PASS, there is no mechanism to compute the exact statistics of the nodes after a re-partitioning happening and there is no mechanism handling the updates as the re-partitioning is executed. \sys can improve the estimators in the nodes of \syn after a re-partitioning, while handling new dynamic updates and new queries. iv) Last but not least, we implement \sys on Apache Kafka, so it can be used by real database systems.